garyzava/Ubuntu-Server-Configuration-Recipe/README.md

 * `sudo timedatectl set-timezone UTC`.
 Set Timezone UTC/GMT+0
 * `sudo apt-get install net-tools` to install tools for commands like `ifconfig -a` (network interface) and `netstat`
+* `sudo apt install openssh-server`.
+You should already have this installed so this command won't do anything

 <br />